toomasv/learning/browser/readme.md

 ]
 ```
 Yay!
 It works!
 We have our url-address!
 Now we need actually to get something from this addrress.
-[Go and fetch it](text-browser1-c.red):
+[Go and fetch it](text-browser1-c.red) (Hmm..
+Because some sites like google use strange utf we should use a fix (thanks to @Oldes)):
 ```
 view [
 	below